simbolmina/nestjs-auth/README.md

 This project is a showcase of a backend API developed using NestJS, demonstrating capabilities in user management, authentication, and both unit and end-to-end testing.
 It utilizes TypeORM with PostgreSQL for database interactions and includes comprehensive API documentation using Swagger.

 Work in progress and not yet ready for production use.
 Just playing around with NestJS and TypeORM when I have time.
+You can contribute or report bugs using issues.

 ## Getting Started